shahidhustles/pixverse/README.md

 ## 🎯 Webathon Challenge Components

-As part of the Pixverse Webathon, I was tasked with implementing three specific elements and adding a mystery element:
+As part of the Pixxelhack Webathon, I was tasked with implementing three specific elements and adding a mystery element:

 ### ✅ Required Elements (Cloned):